The nature and origins of the low surface brightness outskirts of massive, central galaxies in Subaru HSC: Results

 The stellar mass density profile of our comparison sample (median represented by the solid blue line with shaded regions showing the various percentiles of the distribution) shows similar behaviour to our passive galaxy sample (median represented by the dotted black line), whereby we observe a steeply declining profile in the inner parts of the galaxy before a flattening of the profile at larger radii with some bumps.
+Similar to Figure~\ref{fig:gr_radial} for the passive sample, the bottom right and bottom left panels of Figure~\ref{fig:comp_radial} show the log of the number of Voronoi bins per bin in radius and the number of galaxies contributing to the profile within any one bin in radius respectively.